- Our Expertise

 OSP Compliance Mission

-The Misssouri University of Science and Technology compliance program encompases faculty, staff, and students who engage in research as well as many administrative components.
+The Missouri University of Science and Technology compliance program encompasses faculty, staff, and students who engage in research as well as many administrative components.
 The Office of Sponsored Programs serves as the coordinating compliance office for externally funded research and sponsored projects.
 It is the responsibility of the Office of Sponsored Programs (OSP) to provide the interface between the various components to ensure research is conducted with integrity and in compliance with all applicable regulations.

 Specific compliance responsibilities include: